micmejia/bible-dump/AMPC/Luke/Luke 20.md

-One day as Jesus was instructing the people in the temple [[^a]porches] and preaching the good news (the Gospel), the chief priests and the scribes came up with the elders (members of the Sanhedrin)
+One day as Jesus was instructing the people in the temple [porches] and preaching the good news (the Gospel), the chief priests and the scribes came up with the elders (members of the Sanhedrin)